Harry Taylor (Australian rules footballer): Personal life

-Before being drafted he had never been to Geelong and could not locate it on a map.
-He is fascinated with World War II which led him to start drinking Cognac and to start watching WWII-inspired TV series, Band of Brothers, which he sometimes watches before a game to draw inspiration from.
+Before being drafted, Taylor had never been to Geelong and could not even locate it on a map.
+He is fascinated with World War II, which led him to start drinking cognac and to start watching the WWII-inspired TV series Band of Brothers, which he sometimes watches before a game to draw inspiration from.
 Taylor dislikes metropolitan life, as there are "too many people up there" for his liking.
-Taylor's high school sweetheart, Michelle Giudice, gave birth to a little boy named James Taylor on 2 June 2010.
-Tradition has been broken in the Taylor family, after naming the baby boy James, instead of a fourth generation of Harrys.
+Taylor's high-school sweetheart, Michelle Giudice, gave birth to a boy in 2010.

 As of 2020, Taylor was studying a Bachelor of Applied Management course.